List of legendary kings of Denmark: Gesta Danorum

 Gesta Danorum ("Deeds of the Danes") by Saxo Grammaticus is the most extensive, and most widely known Danish chronicle of Danish kings.
 It was written in Latin in the 12th century, and comprises 16 books, of which the first 9 relate to legendary kings leading up to Gorm the Old, and the remaining 7 are more recent and historical.
 The work is explicitly euhemeristic, repeatedly referring to certain individuals (including Odin, Baldr, and Thor) as mortal humans that people believed to be, and worshipped as, gods.

 Saxo draws on many sources for this work.
 In several places where the sources appear contradictory, he will adapt more than one version at different places in the timeline, often creating multiple individuals where earlier stories had only one.
 For example, instead of a single king named Gorm the Old, Saxo says there were three different kings named Gorm.
 Sigurd Hring appears as two different kings, Ringo and Siwardus Ring.

 Gesta Danorum does not distinguish between kings of the same name, except through context or the occasional epithet.
 However, the popularity of the work meant that the kings list that first appeared in it was used extensively in later works, some of which appended regnal numbers so that the kings could be easily identified individually.
-For example, in the 17th century, the priest and mathematician Erico Olai Tormio (or Eric Olufsen Torm) produced an engraving of all Danish kings up to that date in honour of king Christian IV of Denmark (who died in 1648 although the work is dated 1670), called Veræ effigies regum omnium, qvi a primo Dan usqve Christianum IV modo regnantem imperii Danici gloria eminuerunt (or "True images of all the kings, from Dan the first all the way to Christian IV the present king of the Danish empire, stood out in glory").
+For example, in the 17th century, the priest and mathematician Erico Olai Tormio (or Eric Olufsen Torm) produced an engraving of all Danish kings up to that date in honour of king Christian IV of Denmark, called Veræ effigies regum omnium, qvi a primo Dan usqve Christianum IV modo regnantem imperii Danici gloria eminuerunt (or "True images of all the kings, from Dan the first all the way to Christian IV the present king of the Danish empire, stood out in glory").
 The legendary kings featured in the work are identical to those from the Gesta Danorum, with the addition of regnal numbers.
 This work also adds lengths of reigns, not always included in the original.
 In 1685, another work gave the stories and images of the kings up to then-King Christian V of Denmark, this time a book in German by Johann Christoph Beer called Der Königen in Dän[n]emark Leben, Regierung und Absterben, von dem Ersten König Dan an, Biß auf den izt-regierenden König Christian den Fünfften ("The Lives, Reigns and Deaths of the Kings of Denmark, from Dan the first to the present Christian V").
 This book also used Gesta Danorum as its base for the list of legendary kings.

-The legendary Danish kings from the Gesta Danourm (with regnal numbers from the Veræ effigies of Erico Olai Tormio) are:
+The legendary Danish kings from the Gesta Danorum, with regnal numbers from the Veræ effigies of Erico Olai Tormio (and the numbers of the books in which they are mentioned given in parentheses), are: